junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Not yet.
 Just, wait."
 Sam shifts uneasily.
 "How's... how's your power?"

 The Devil shrugs.
 "Same as yesterday, slow.
 You do know it usually takes millennia to get on top, right?
-Time is usually something we have too much."
+Time is usually a cheap thing, something we have too much, unlike lately --"

 Sam shrugs.
 "Normally I'd say that's a good thing."